 This one is - this one might be my favorite.

 (Singing) Now, the bed is hard, and the room is cold.
 My cellmate's got a cough.
 She takes her meds and sleeps all day, got six more weeks till she's off.
 She said she beat her boyfriend up while high on crack cocaine.
-Now she sits and watches her young life go down the drain because she's just a weekender in the Davidson County jail.
-And her old man ain't got the cash to even cover bail.
-Should've listened to her mama, maybe her quit her life of sin before she went backsliding again.
+Now she sits and watches her young life go down the drain because she's just a weekender in the Davidson County jail, and her old man ain't got the cash to even go her bail.
+She should've listened to her mama, maybe her quit her life of sin before she went backsliding again.

 PRICE: Yes, thank you.